yvmhaskar/MechatronicsProject/README.md

             LEDs - Attached on the breadboard on top of the myRio controller
                  - Displays the current state (Level-walking, Incline, Decline)

+File Descriptions:
     Filename: Final_Project_HipExo.lvproj
         This should be used to begin/open the Final Project

     Filename: HipExo.vi
         This is the main file containing majority of the code and coordination required to conduct state estimation and positional control.

+    Filename: